Start Here if You’re Buying Your First Electric Rice Cooker

 A good first buy usually looks like this

 A mid-range electric rice cooker with dependable white-rice and brown-rice modes is usually the sweet spot.
-That gets you out of the bargain-basement zone without paying for features you may never touch.
+Zojirushi NS-TSC10 ($120–$180) is the classic here.
+That gets you out of the bargain-basement zone without paying for fuzzy-logic premiums you won’t use, or pressure-cooking complexity you don’t need yet.

 What I would skip at first